-I’ve recently been asked, “Can you get faster and run further or do you need to train for one OR the other?”
+I’m often asked, “Can you get faster and run further or do you need to train for one OR the other?”

 Whatever our goals as runners, our achievements are constrained by our genes, our training programmes and the commitment we can make to achieving our goals.

-Genes: We can train to our strengths and out-train our weaknesses, to an extent, but they’re there and we’re stuck with them.
+Genes: We can train to our strengths and out-train our weaknesses to an extent, but they’re there and we’re stuck with them.
 This doesn’t mean that your genes are an excuse not to train to your strengths (or eliminate as many of your weaknesses as possible!), but they will limit, to an extent, what you can achieve.

 Training programmes: Depending on which blog you read on which day, which training platform you pay to use and which data you choose to share with which tech company, training plans are subject to all the usual variations about the ‘best’ way to train.
 Some swear by heart-rate, some by VO2 max, some by your inside leg measurement subtracted from your age in minutes… (Ok, I made up the last one, but you get the idea.)
 Finding one which works for you is hit and miss: incredible and pb laden at their greatest; demoralising and injury-ridden at their worst.